Security & Privacy

 Redact before sharing when in doubt

 If you're not sure whether a section of a document is appropriate for a particular recipient, redact it.
 Permanently.
-The Redact PDF tool blacks out selected areas and removes the underlying content - it can't be undone, it can't be selected, and it can't be recovered by anyone receiving the file.
+Redact PDF re-renders marked areas as image data and removes the underlying text layer - it can't be undone, it can't be selected, and it can't be recovered by anyone receiving the file.

 This is particularly important for: